List of Homeland characters: Peter Quinn

 Played by Rupert Friend, Peter Quinn is a black ops officer working for a shadowy group within the CIA led by Dar Adal.
 He is an expert assassin who has spent most of his life conducting high-risk missions for the government.
 He often acts as a voice of reason to Carrie, for whom he develops romantic feelings, and remains drawn to working in the field despite repeatedly expressing his weariness and moral qualms with the work he does.
 Little is known regarding Quinn's personal background: he was recruited at age 16 by Dar Adal, who raised him to become a skilled operative and acted as a mentor figure to Quinn throughout his life.
-Quinn additionally had a son with a Philadelphia police officer named Julia Reyes, who knows Quinn only by his alias, "John."
+Quinn additionally had a son with a Philadelphia police officer named Julia Diaz, who knows Quinn only by his alias, "John."

 Quinn is originally introduced as a CIA analyst brought in by Estes to head up the Brody task force.
 He clashes with Carrie as she is not very willing to take orders from him, but they come to respect each other's skills.
 Quinn is later discovered by Saul to be a black ops officer hired by Estes to assassinate Brody once Abu Nazir is neutralized.
 He ends up refusing to kill Brody, realizing that carrying out the job would only be advancing Estes' interests, and knowing the effect it would have on Carrie.

 Quinn is later assigned to the CIA station in Islamabad, and sees action during the hunt for Saul Berenson after he is kidnapped, as well as Haissam Haqqani's assault on the US embassy – where Quinn's actions save the lives of many Americans.
 After Haqqani escapes, the US makes the decision to break off ties with Pakistan and the embassy is evacuated; despite orders to evacuate, Quinn remains in Islamabad, and reaches out to Astrid – a German intelligence officer and his former lover – who helps him locate Haqqani.
 He attempts to assassinate Haqqani using a pipe bomb, but Carrie gets him to stand down to avoid him from killing civilians.
 Shortly thereafter, Quinn returns to the U.S. and reunites with Carrie at her father's funeral.
 The night of the wake, Quinn and Carrie kiss, and he proposes that the two of them leave the CIA together.
 Carrie, afraid of destroying another relationship, decides to confront her estranged mother, who reassures her that her bipolar disorder does not stop her from finding love in her life.
 By the time Carrie attempts call Quinn, however, he has already accepted a high-risk mission in Syria with Dar Adal's group, believing that Carrie turned him down.
 Quinn spends the next two years running special ops missions in Syria.